singh-man/books/crackingTheCoding/19_hints.md

 - \#470.
 17.14   There are actually several approaches.
 Brainstorm these.
 It's okay to start off with a naive approach.
 - \#471.
 16.20   Consider recursion.
 - \#472.
 16.3    Will all lines intercept?
 What determines if two lines intercept?
 - \#473.
-16.7    Let k be 1 if a > b and  O otherwise.
+16.7    Let k be 1 if a > b and 0 otherwise.
 If you  were  given k, could you  return the  max (without a comparison or if-else logic)?
 - \#474.
 16.22   The tricky bit is handling an infinite  grid.
 What are your options?
 - \#475.
 17.15   Try simplifying this problem: What if you just needed to know  the  longest word  made up of two other words  in the  list?
 - \#476.
 16.10   Solution 1: Can you count the  number of people alive in each year?